The History of Rustic Pathways | 43 Years of Educational Travel

 Partner Schools 321+ worldwide

-The Rustic Pathways Foundation, a 501(c)(3) established in 2006, has raised over $1.07 million for community partners since 2016.
-One hundred percent of donations go directly to projects.
+The Rustic Pathways Foundation, a 501(c)(3) established in 2006, has contributed over $1.07 million to community partners since 2017.
+One hundred percent of donations go directly to projects—Rustic Pathways covers all administrative costs.

-These numbers reflect a consistent approach to student development that has remained stable across leadership transitions.
+These numbers reflect a consistent approach to student development built on the S·I·T Framework: Safety, Impact, Transformation.

 Core Approach